yusufpangaribuan/E-ACCOUNTING-CI/README.md

 # E-ACCOUNTING-CI

-CodeIgniter 3.1.11 is the current version of the framework.
+* CodeIgniter 3.1.11 is the current version of the framework.
+* EasyUi 1.9.5

 ## Requirements